bebosudo/advanced-programming/exam/report.md

 ## Mixing: C++ ♥ Python !

-In order to mix C++ with Python we used [`pybind11`](https://github.com/pybind/pybind11/), an lightweight open-source framework, which made the integration process smooth, without the hassles of installing a gigantic framework such as Boost.
+In order to mix C++ with Python we used [`pybind11`](https://github.com/pybind/pybind11/), a lightweight open-source framework, which made the integration process smooth, without the hassles of installing a gigantic framework such as Boost.

-Python3 was chosen, since is the most developed and active version nowadays: to install `pybind11` type:
+Python3 was chosen, since is the most developed and active version nowadays.

+We suggest to use a virtualenv (the official [documentation](https://virtualenv.pypa.io/en/stable/installation/) is available); to install `pybind11` type:

-    $ pip3 install pybind11
+    $ pip install pybind11

-Add `--user` if you do not want to install the library only for your user.

-Moreover, the `pybind` headers are requested, and we installed those distributed in Ubuntu, which can be installed with:
+Moreover, the `pybind` headers are requested, and we installed them with the submodule update in the `C++ chapther` above.

-    $ sudo apt install pybind11-dev

-By running a `make` in the directory `exam/mix/` you can build the `.so` library used to perform the benchmarks, available as a script in `exam/mix/benchmarks.py`: this show the difference before and after executing a re-balancing on the three, completely done in Python!
+By running a `make` in the directory `exam/mix/` you can build the `.so` library; which is available as a script in `exam/mix/benchmarks.py`: this show the difference before and after executing a re-balancing on the three, completely done in Python!